Kent-2785/Code-2020/README.md

 # Code-2020
-This iwll be the code for this season
+This will be the code for this season